 “Morgan Stanley has a unique and extremely valuable culture.
 It’s about collaboration, it’s about quality, and it’s about doing things the right way,” he says.
 “After more than a decade at the firm, I’m more aware of how valuable our culture is.
 It is our biggest strength and what differentiates us the most.”

 Morgan Stanley’s focus on giving back also resonates with Chappuis: He travels at least twice a year to Puerto Rico—his home until he came to the States to earn his MBA at Columbia Business School—to serve as a board member for the Center for the New Economy, a think-tank based in San Juan that focuses on economic and policy issues affecting the island.
 When he’s not traveling or working, Chappuis spends his early mornings exercising and his evenings relaxing with his family.
-He shares his insights on The Case for Active Investment in this Morgan Stanley Minute.

 I work in the firm’s asset management business, Morgan Stanley Investment Management, or MSIM.
 I oversee seven portfolio-management teams that invest capital on behalf of institutions and high-net-worth individuals.
 Additionally, I lead the distribution team for MSIM, which is responsible for our sales and marketing efforts.
 In both roles, I encounter a wide range of issues that impact our business each day, so one of my most important roles is prioritization and delegation—knowing what to focus on and what not to.